SAP-samples/btp-setup-automator/README.md

 - Get an [SAP BTP trial account](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial) (you can also use a [productive SAP BTP account](https://account.hana.ondemand.com/#/home/welcome) where you can make use of the free tier)
 - [Install a Docker engine](https://docs.docker.com/desktop/)

 > ⚠ NOTE: Be aware of the terms of Docker for usage in enterprises.
-For details see [link](https://www.docker.com/blog/updating-product-subscriptions/)
+For details see this [link](https://www.docker.com/blog/updating-product-subscriptions/).

 In case you are new to the containers topic, it is **highly recommended** to install and setup **MS Visual Studio Code**, too:

-- [Install VS Code](https://code.visualstudio.com/download) - this will be your development environment
+- [Install VS Code](https://code.visualstudio.com/download) - this will be your development environment.
-- Install the VS Code plugin for [Remote containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
+- Install the VS Code plugin for [Remote containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

 > 📝 Tip - Checkout this great [5 minute video on dev containers](https://www.youtube.com/watch?v=Uvf2FVS1F8k)